 Over time these got picked up by various magazines online and in print.
 More than a dozen now exist, with most of the latest in Alfred Hitchcock’s Mystery Magazine and Big Pulp.

 For my debut novel, They Tell Me You Are Wicked, I drew inspiration from the most infamous event in the history of my hometown: the real life killing of a political candidate’s daughter (though I made up all the details).

-Now I am at work on a second volume in the series, set two years later, after my hero, Duncan Cochrane, has become governor.
+Book two in the series, They Tell Me You Are Crooked, is set two years later, after my hero, Duncan Cochrane, has become governor.
 He’s haunted by the family secret that got him elected and fighting a sniper who’s targeting children in Chicago.